top of page

 The first line of defense against polymerase errors is proofreading.

-DNA polymerases delta and epsilon possess a second enzymatic activity in addition to polymerization: a 3′→5′ exonuclease activity.
+DNA polymerases delta and epsilon possess a second enzymatic activity (a swecondso-called "active site") in addition to polymerization: a 3′→5′ exonuclease activity.
 This allows them to remove incorrectly inserted nucleotides.

-There, the mismatched nucleotide — and occasionally one or two additional bases — is removed.
+There, the mismatched nucleotide--and occasionally one or two additional bases--is ejected.
 The corrected 3′ end is then repositioned back into the polymerase site, and synthesis resumes.

 Proofreading dramatically improves fidelity.
 The baseline mismatch rate of 1 in 10⁵–10⁶ nucleotides is reduced by 100- to 1000-fold.
 After proofreading, errors occur roughly once every 10 million to 100 million nucleotides.